 - They feel threatened, stressed or anxious

 - They think they can get away with it

 Every time someone bullies another person, these issues become worse.
 This leads to more stress and usually more bullying.

 Why are some people bullied and others not?

-People can be bullied for just about any reason.
+People can be bullied for any reason.
 Here are some examples: